 Kaleidoscope Kit Instructions

 These are the instructions for constructing my Kaleidoscope Kit.
 I will try and keep them as simple, and straightforward as possible.
-For a video and further tips please watch the video as well. i recommend scrolling through the whole tutorial before assembling, there are a few important things you need to keep in mind – specifically remembering to peel everything before assembly.
+For further tips please watch the video as well. i recommend scrolling through the whole tutorial before assembling, there are a few important things you need to keep in mind – specifically remembering to peel everything before assembly.

 Pre-Prep: Remove Masking & Decorate

 You can choose to decorate your kaleidoscope before or after assembly.
-I will not be decorating this piece as I just want to show construction.
 You may notice the piece I am showing has some scorch marks on it – I didn’t mask every part of this as this is a prototype/sample.
 Your pieces should be covered in masking which you will need to remove.
-If your engraved design is very intricate you can use a plastic razor blade or very sticky tape to pull it off.
+If your engraved design is intricate you can use a plastic razor blade or very sticky tape to pull it off.
 The masking protects the kit in transit and also allows you to paint the engraved part first if you decide.
 For example some people may choose to spray paint the slats in a color (maybe gold?) so instead of dark lines you have bright colored ones when you peel it!

 STEP TWO: Slats

-Once they are all inserted, set this piece aside to dry while you assemble the mirrors.
+Once they are all inserted, set this piece aside while you assemble the mirrors.

 STEP THREE: Mirrors